MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Russia/how-to-view-and-print-account-turnover-information.md

 ---
-    title: How to: View and Print Account Turnover Information | Microsoft Docs
+    title: How to View and Print Account Turnover Information | Microsoft Docs
     description: [!INCLUDE[d365fin](../../includes/d365fin_md.md)] enables you to view account turnover information in correspondence with other accounts.
     services: project-madeira
     documentationcenter: ''